lukesterbu/CS325/README.txt

-README file for Luke Burris's binpack.cpp
+README file for Luke's binpack.cpp

 binpack.cpp Instructions
 To compile this program on flip use the following command: "g++ -std=c++11 binpack.cpp -o binpack".
 Once you have compiled the .cpp file using C++11 you will be able to run the program using "./binpack".
 If "bin.txt" is in the same directory as where you compiled "binpack.cpp" then the program will print out results similar to the below (in the format from the homework instructions):